Digital Capability, Skills and Support

 - Top tip: turn your PowerPoint presentations into a video.

-Also visit the Inclusive Pedagogy and Practice section in terms of guidance in making your PowerPoint documents accessible and inclusive for all.
+Also visit AD&D: Digital Resilience in terms of guidance in making your PowerPoint documents accessible and inclusive for all.

 Printing, copying and scanning

 For staff and student guidance visit the My Hallam printing, copying and scanning page.

 - Remote Working – using IT equipment from home